mohmadhabib/express-json-storage/README.md

 REDIS_HOST
 REDIS_PORT
 REDIS_PASS
-// your Secret which is used as password
+// your Secret which is used as password to Auth in The System SUGAR
-SUGAR
 AUTH_TOKEN
 ```